damayantiazure/devsecops/Labs/Module 1 - Creating a DevOps Pipeline Lab.md

 2. Navigate back to the `Release` section under `Pipelines` in the left navigation bar.
 Select New and Import Release Pipeline.
-Select the MyHealth.AKS.Release.json found in `"C:\Users\Student\MyHealth.AKS.Release.json"` from the local Cloned Drive
+Select the MyHealth.Release.json found in `"C:\Users\Student\MyHealth.Release.json"` from the local Cloned Drive

     ![](./Images/Module1-NewImportReleasePipeline.png =600x)

     > **Make sure you remove the trailing `-Copy` from your release definition name.
-Release definition name should be MyHealth.AKS.Release.**
+Release definition name should be MyHealth.Release.**

     ![](./Images/Module1-NewImportReleasePipeline_Copy.png =600x)

-3. Delete the previous created artifacts MyHealth.AKS.build and then click `+ Add` to add an artifact.
-Select MyHealth.AKS.build as `Source`, `Default version` should be `Latest` and Source.
+3. Delete the previous created artifacts MyHealth.build and then click `+ Add` to add an artifact.
+Select MyHealth.build as `Source`, `Default version` should be `Latest` and Source.

     ![](./Images/Module1-NewImportReleasePipelineSelectHost.png =600x)